-For property owners who may not be in a position to engage a contractor, the repair works may be carried out by, or on behalf of, the local authority/AHB.
-In advance of the works commencing the property owner will be required to complete a Homeowners Agreement and License which gives authority to the local authority/AHB to conduct works on the property.
+For property owners who may not be in a position to engage a contractor, the repair works may be carried out by, or on behalf of, the Local Authority/AHB.
+In advance of the works commencing the property owner will be required to complete a Homeowners Agreement and License which gives authority to the Local Authority/AHB to conduct works on the property.

-8. Is there a maximum value of works allowed under the scheme?
+9. Is there a maximum value of works allowed under the scheme?

-The purpose of the initiative is to restore suitable properties to the required standard for long-term leasing as outlined in No. 4 above.
+The purpose of the initiative is to restore suitable properties to the required standard for rented houses.
 The local authority or AHB will agree with a property owner the specific works and associated costs on a case by case basis having regard to the condition of the property.
 Not all properties will require significant works to bring them up to standard.
 However it is recognised that others, especially those that may have been vacant for a longer period, may require more extensive repair.
-The maximum costs of repairs allowable under the initiative will be €40,000.
+The maximum costs of repairs allowable under the initiative for houses/apartments will be $\notin$ 40,000, including VAT.
 As the property owner is paying for these repairs through an offset against rental income, it is in the interests of the property owner that repair costs are not excessive.